MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 1 - Work with trace and import it to Trace Parser.md

 3. Stop the trace by selecting **Stop trace**.
     ![The Tracing window, in which you can select Stop trace to halt the tracing process.](media/L1P09.png)

-4. Download or upload the trace after it stops.
+4. Note: You may download or upload the trace after it stops.
 Uploading a trace saves it in finance and operations apps, from which you then can download it repeatedly.
     **Important:** If you download a trace without uploading it first, the trace is deleted.